Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/materials/nodes_support.rst

    Everything is compatible.

 Light Path
-   Eevee has no real concept of Rays.
-But in order to ease the workflow between Cycles and Eevee, some of the outputs are supported in particular cases.
+   Eevee has no real concept of rays.
+But in order to ease the workflow between Cycles and Eevee some of the outputs are supported in particular cases.
    This node makes it possible to tweak indirect lighting in the shader.